-Prerequisite: Accounting I
+Prerequisite: Successful completion of Accounting I

 This one semester course gives students deeper insight into the accounting skills they learned in Accounting I necessary for managing and maintaining financial records for partnerships, nonprofit organizations, departmental businesses, and corporation.
 You will expand your knowledge focusing on a manufacturing business which is more in depth than the service business in Accounting I.